Summary

 4. Notify me when complete

-Cowork will remember this task and execute it on schedule — reading your latest data, running the generation script, and producing an updated deck every week without any manual intervention.
+Cowork retains the task and executes it on schedule: the latest data is read, the generation script is run, and an updated deck is produced each week without manual intervention.

 Data-Driven Presentations from CSV and Excel

-One of the most powerful patterns is feeding Cowork a data file and letting it build a presentation around the data:
+One of the most powerful patterns is to provide Cowork with a data file and allow it to build a presentation around the data:

 I've attached our Q1 sales data in sales_q1_2026.csv.
 Please: